sbrzt/sirius/data_model/development/08/motivating-scenario.md

     - `:dimension-25`, with type `support-layer`;
     - `:dimension-26`, with type `block-stage`;
     - `:dimension-27`, with type `capital-cost`, has a value of "3000" and uses `euro` as a unit.
-2. `:observation-17`, which was carried out by Sara Fiorentino in date 2024-05-03, is a treatment observation informed by `:observation-15` and annotated with the following text: "Display the objects inside showcases (fitting, BLOCK), with a capital cost of 2000 and an annual cost of 100".
+2. `:observation-17`, which was carried out by Sara Fiorentino in date 2024-05-03, is a treatment observation informed by `:observation-15` and annotated with the following text: "Display the objects inside showcases, with a capital cost of 2000 and an annual cost of 100".
 It observes four dimensions:
     - `:dimension-28`, with type `fitting-layer`;
     - `:dimension-29`, with type `block-stage`;
     - `:dimension-30`, with type `capital-cost`, has a value of "2000" and uses `euro` as a unit;